-Our Term Deposits products offer attractive short- and medium- to long-term investment options with flexibility, convenience, and security.
-With various tenor options, customers can choose the one that suits their needs.
+Our Term Deposit products offer attractive shortand medium- to long-term investment options with flexibility, convenience, and security.
+With various tenure options, customers can choose the one that suits their needs.

 Foreign Currency Accounts

 Our customers can save in any foreign currency account and enjoy attractive returns.
 A wide range of account types is offered for personal and business clients.